-This guest post is by John Robertson, the owner of the blog Maps of the Mind.
+This is a guest post from John Robertson, the owner of the blog Maps of the Mind.

 At the start of last year, I decided to commit to a plant-based diet.
 This final step came after years of being in this very strange place of being a supporter of plant-based diets and generally understanding and agreeing with every argument for them but somehow never fully adopting or sticking to it.